Health Data Research UK Scientific Conference 2022: Data for global health and society

 The last few years have demonstrated the enormous power of data to advance medical knowledge and deliver radical improvements to people’s lives.
 Treatments, vaccines and life-saving policies have all been delivered in record time thanks to large-scale data, advanced analytics and innovative developments in data governance.

-Health Data Research UK’s annual scientific conference will be a free one-day, hybrid event hosted in Birmingham, UK, to celebrate this progress and allow us to come together and build momentum in the health data research revolution.
+Health Data Research UK’s annual scientific conference will be a free one-day, event to celebrate this progress and allow us to come together and build momentum in the health data research revolution.
+It will feature:

 - Keynote talks from internationally leading figures across the health data research sector